Gandhi the Organiser tells the extraordinary story of how Gandhi’s early campaigns of nonviolent direct action in India took the country by storm.

 with what I am wearing.”

-Thankfully, Overy, with his keen analytical insights, is back and his dissertation has been resurrected as an extremely valuable addition to the literature on Gandhi that is not merely historical but also instructive.
+With his keen analytical insights, Overy has given us an extremely valuable addition to the literature on Gandhi that is not merely historical but also instructive.
 He informs us that he went back to Gandhi to "see how his methods actually worked".
-He revised his dissertation and gave us this important addition to the literature on Gandhi and potentially how lessons he gained could be incorporated into current peace activism.

 In short, Overy has given us a brilliant review of Gandhi’s rise as a national leader and as to how he used lessons of previous campaigns to inform future ones.